-It is our desire to retain a collection of specimens and objects that are the finest representatives of the Fairbanks legacy, the Victorian era, and the special qualities and history of the Northeast Kingdom of Vermont.
+Our collection of specimens and objects are the finest representatives of the Fairbanks legacy, natural history during the Victorian era, and the special qualities and history of the Northeast Kingdom of Vermont.
 Our goal is to continue to inspire, engage, and delight everyone who passes through the doors.